tyrann0us/Donation-Can/readme.txt

 * Bug fix: Fixed selecting a cause in "Summary (all causes)" widgets, which was broken in the 1.5.7 update.
 * Bug fix: Resetting donations for a cause caused some future donations to not show when the blog's time zone was different from the server's time zone.
 * Tested compatibility with the JetPack plugin.
 Everything seems to be working fine now.
+* For hackers only: Added constants DONATION_CAN_NO_CSS and DONATION_CAN_NO_JS for disabling any Donation Can JavaScript and CSS from being loaded.
+You can enable these constants in your theme's functions.php but that means you'll have to do all the styling yourself -- and some functionality will be missing.

 = 1.5.7.2 =
 * Another quick fix release to 1.5.7